tnelsonw/WordleSuggestor/README.md

 Note that you can replace "yellow" with "y", "green" with "g", and "blank" with "b" for the same results.

-The program with then systematically eliminate words from the dictionary that are impossible based on the letters and color values that were inputted and provide you a suggested word.
+The program will then systematically eliminate words from the dictionary that are impossible based on the letters and color values that were inputted and provide you a suggested word.

 ## Other Notes